+Example.
 You are unmarried.
-Your Example. mother, for whom you can claim an exemption, lived in an apartment by herself.
+Your mother, for whom you can claim an exemption, lived in an apartment by herself.
 She died on September 2.
 The cost of the upkeep of her apartment for the year until her death was \$6,000.
 You paid \$4,000 and your brother paid \$2,000.
 Your brother made no other payments towards your mother's support.
 Your mother had no income.
 Because you paid more than half of the cost of keeping up your mother's apartment from January 1 until her death, and you can claim an exemption for her, you can file as a head of household.

 Temporary absences.
-You and your relative are considered to live together even if one or both of you are temporarily absent from your household due to special circumstances such as illness, education, business, vacation, and military service.
-It must be reasonable to assume that the absent person will return to the household after the temporary absence.
-You must continue to maintain the household during the absence.
+You and your qualifying person are considered to live together even if one or both of you are temporarily absent from your home due to special circumstances such as illness, education, business, vacation, and military service.
+It must be reasonable to assume that the absent person will return to the home after the temporary absence.
+You must continue to keep up the home during the absence.